geotrev/undernet/undernet.wiki/Buttons.md

 <button class=“huge”>Submit</button>
 ```

-You can remove, edit, or add extra sizes to fit your needs.

 ### Custom Button Types

 In the `$button-types` map, you can find some pre-made button types, like primary, secondary, and tertiary buttons.
 Like with `$button-sizes`, you can remove, edit, or add new ones if you want.
+Unfortunately, unlike in the typography and button size maps, you can't add custom CSS here.

 This should make it easier to quickly make new buttons with explicit `:focus`, `:active`, and `:hover` styling.